wp-plugins/nextgen-facebook/readme.txt

 1. Click the Deactivate link under *NGFB Open Graph*
 1. Click the Delete link under *NGFB Open Graph*

-Note that deleting the plugin this way will also remove all its configuration settings from the database.
+Note that deleting the plugin in this way will also remove all its configuration settings from the database.

-*Manuel Removal*
+**Manual Removal**

 1. Remove the wordpress/wp-content/plugins/nextgen-facebook/ folder

-Note that removing the plugin folder manuall will NOT remove its configuration settings from the database.
+Note that removing the plugin folder manually will NOT remove its configuration settings from the database.

+If you need to roll-back and re-install an older version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) tab.

 == Frequently Asked Questions ==